openstack/openstack-ansible/doc/source/reference/configuration/extending-osa.rst

 Including OpenStack-Ansible in your project
 -------------------------------------------

-Including the openstack-ansible repository within another project can be done in several ways:
+Including the OpenStack-Ansible repository within another project can be done in several ways:

 - A git submodule pointed to a released tag.